Drew was a founding member of the Canadian

 Council of Chief Privacy Officers, operating in conjunction with the Conference Board of Canada, and was a long-standing member of their executive committee.
 In 2004 he founded a cross-industry networking association in British Columbia to assist privacy practitioners in BC with understanding the implications of private sector privacy legislation.
 In 2006 Drew worked with the International Association of Privacy Professionals (IAPP), an international organization dedicated to privacy education, to develop the Canadian professional certification program, and was one of the first individuals to achieve the designation of Certified Information Privacy Professional of Canada (CIPP/C).
 He has many years of experience dealing with compliance and privacy issues at a practical level, and has worked throughout Canada to represent industry and other stakeholders on various initiatives.

 Since his retirement from TELUS in 2007, Drew has continued to work in the field of privacy and compliance with his consulting practice, ensuring his clients have the appropriate controls, policies and measurements in place to be compliant with many areas of law and regulation.
 Drew has been on the External Advisory Board of the Office of the Information and Privacy Commissioner of BC since 2010, so he is familiar with the operational functions of the office.

-Drew lives in the Lower Mainland where he participates in hockey regularly, and is active in the volunteer community as the past chair of the national board of The Arthritis Society.
+Drew plays hockey regularly and is active in the volunteer community as the past chair of the national board of the Arthritis Society.